Anil Bachoo: Political career

-Along with Mukeshwar Choonee and Meckduth Chumroo, Bachoo left the MSM in February 2005 and formed a new party that they called Mouvement Socialiste Démocrate (MSD) in preparation for the 3 July 2005 General Elections.
-The MSD then allianced with the Labour Party to form Alliance Sociale.
+Along with Mukeshwar Choonee and Megduth Chumroo, Bachoo left the MSM in February 2005 and formed a new party that they called Mouvement Socialiste Démocrate (MSD) in preparation for the 3 July 2005 General Elections.
+The MSD was essentially a remake of the defunct MTD which would continue to undermine the voter base of the Labour Party, as well as jeopardise the number of seats for Labour.
+However, the MSD allianced with the Labour Party to form Alliance Sociale.
 Bachoo was a candidate at Constituency No.9 and came out once again at the top of the list with 60.7% of votes, followed by his allies Rajen Mungur and Dharam Gokhool.
 From 12 July 2005 to 13 September 2008, he was the Minister of Environment and NDU, and then became Minister of Public Infrastructure until the May 2010 elections.

 After the 2010 General Elections, Bachoo was elected at the top of the list in Constituency No.9 with 65.9% of votes, followed by the other candidates of Alliance PTR-PMSD-MSM Dhiraj Singh Khamajeet and Prithvirajsing Roopun.
 Bachoo again held the portfolio of the Ministry of Public Infrastructure.
 In 2011 he was also made the Vice Prime Minister.
 He led these ministries until dissolution of parliament before the 2014 General Elections.

 As a candidate of the Labour-MMM alliance at Constituency No.9 at the December 2014 General Elections, Bachoo was defeated by rival candidates of MSM-led Alliance Lepep, namely Raj Dayal, Rajcoomar Rampertab and Prithvirajsing Roopun.
 Bachoo came out in fourth place with 42.29% of votes.

 Bachoo was once again defeated at Constituency No.9 at the November 2019 General Elections as a candidate of L'Alliance Nationale led by the Labour Party.
 He came out in fourth place (42.5% of votes) after the 3 candidates of L'Alliance Morisien, namely Sudheer Maudhoo (50.3%), Deepak Balgobin (49.7%), and Vikash Nuckcheddy (47.2%).
 This second consecutive defeat at general elections was mainly attributed to Bachoo's diminishing influence on socio-cultural organisations such as the Mauritius Sanathan Dharma Temple’s Federation (MSDTF).

 At the 10 November 2024 elections Bachoo came out at the top of the list as a candidate of Alliance du Changement at Constituency No.9 with 58.7% of votes, ahead of R. Beechook and C.Ramkalawon who were also elected.
 On 22 November 2024 Bachoo took an oath as the new Minister of Health and Wellness, forming part of the new cabinet of 24 ministers and 10 junior ministers, but despite the size of his ministry no junior minister was appointed to assist him.